 Safeguarding your backup power supply against tampering, vandalism or forced entry is imperative, as easy-to-access power supplies are often one of the first areas of a building targeted by intruders.
 Ensure your power supply is surrounded by secure walls and doors to make it a difficult target, with secure modular panelling often beneficial for improving security in these scenarios.

 Another crucial point in regards to power supply is temperature control: your backup power must remain cool even during extended periods of use.
-It’s also important that your chosen cooling system doesn’t compromise security through the use of unsecured external ventilation ports, with solutions such as closed water cooling often suitable in these scenarios.
+It is also important that your chosen cooling system does not compromise security through the use of unsecured external ventilation ports, with solutions such as closed water cooling often suitable in these scenarios.

 Quick wins for ensuring continuous power access: